-If a meal is furnished gratis to the claimant on University business, then \$8.00 should be deducted for breakfast, \$10.00 for lunch and \$20.00 for the evening meal.
+If a meal is furnished gratis to the claimant by a governmental agency or by a private organization, school, or conference attended by the claimant on University business, then \$6.50 of one day's subsistence allowance is deducted for breakfast and lunch and \$13.00 for the evening meal.
 This ruling also applies if any meals are included in a registration fee that is paid or reimbursed by the University.
 If meals are listed as a separate charge, they are not allowable.